-When purchasing an auto insurance policy, you typically have the option to pay either in lump-sum installments or monthly premiums.
-Drivers who can afford to pay a large lump sum down at the beginning of the policy will save money on the total cost of their policy.
+When purchasing an auto insurance policy, you typically have the option to pay either in monthly premiums or lump-sum installments.
+Drivers who can afford to pay down a large lump sum at the beginning of the policy will save money on the total cost of their policy.

 No down payment car insurance is an auto insurance policy that requires only the first month's premium in order to initiate your policy's term.
-You can pay your car insurance premiums in one of two ways:

-- Through large annual, semi-annual or quarterly payments
+- Large annual, semi-annual or quarterly payments

-- Through a monthly payment plan
+- A monthly payment plan

 While companies may advertise cheap car insurance with no down payment, you shouldn't be misled into believing you can obtain insurance without paying any money upfront.
-"No down payment" simply implies that you won't be paying for more than the first month of coverage to obtain insurance.
+Insurers will not offer free coverage instantly.

 - Those who can afford to pay for more of their insurance policy upfront will enjoy a lower total policy price, with the highest savings going to those who pay for the entire policy in one installment.

-For example, we obtained a GEICO quote for six-month insurance policy.
+For example, we obtained a Geico quote for six-month insurance policy.
 Here is the price difference our driver would see if he chose to pay for the full six months at once instead of making monthly payments:

 This policy covers a 30-year-old male driving a 2010 Toyota Camry in Florida.
-Our driver elected:

 - $25,000/$50,000/$25,000 liability insurance